 Walk Duvall Street

-Once we arrived in Key West, we checked into our hotel, which was a little house-turned-hotel close to downtown.
+Once we arrived in Key West, we checked into our hotel, which was a little house-turned-hotel close to downtown (not the greatest hotel, but it was cheap and available).
 We couldn’t get dinner reservations until 8 pm, so we spent the evening walking Duvall Street, admiring the greenery and architecture, and meandering through shops and galleries.

 The end of Duvall Street brings you to Mallory Square, which is home to Key West’s famous sunset celebrations.
-I was interested in seeing the street performers, but they turned out to be rude and profane, so we didn’t stick around too long.
+I was interested in seeing the street performers, but they turned out to be rude and profane.
+Thus, we didn’t stick around too long.
 We sat down to rest our legs, watched the sunset, and then continued exploring the island until it was time for dinner.
-We walked along the docks, found Mile 0, played at a park, found Truman’s Little Whitehouse, and then walked to the Southernmost Point buoy.
-We enjoyed our dinner at a place called Flaming Buoy, got gelato and macarons for dessert, and went back to the hotel.
+Later, we walked along the docks, found Mile 0, and played at a park.
+Continuing our exploring, we found Truman’s Little Whitehouse, and walked to the Southernmost Point buoy.
+Lastly, we enjoyed our dinner at a place called Flaming Buoy, got gelato and macarons for dessert, and went back to the hotel.